Thomas-Delany/English_Reservoir/README.md

 In 2024, I will build a template website for English Reservoir with the CSS and JavaScript framework, Bootstrap which will serve as a template for all future country-specific domains.
 You can follow the process of all future updates to this template in this project.

-This template site that I am building (you can see in this repository) will not be uploaded as a website, however, it will serve as the main template for English Reservoir's domains that will be built on .co.uk, .pl, in, .cn, .fr etc.
+This template site that I am building (you can see in this repository) will not be uploaded as a website, however, it will serve as the main template for English Reservoir's domains that will be built on .co.uk, .pl, in, .cn, .fr etc. Further, the filler information for pages, links, headers, mega menu etc. will be in English so you can get a good general idea how I structure the English Reservoir domains.

 All courses and related learning infrastructure are on our subdomain: